By John Turney

 In Anaheim, the Rams used a three-man rotation at defensive tackle with Larry Brooks and Cody Jones as starters and Mike Fanning filling in, but Rams tried to make sure Fanning was in the game in the nickle/dime defenses and Fanning, though just starting three games, Fanning had 10 sacks, second to Jack Youngblood on the team.

 Fred Dean becoming the first DPR to get post-season honors being voted the UPI NFC Defensive Player of the Year and being a consensus All-Pro and Pro Bowler.
 Dean started 7 games in 1981 but 4 of them were with the Chargers before the trade to the 49ers and the other 3 were in games when the 49ers opened in a 4-2-5.
 Dean had 12 sacks with the 49ers and another with the Chargers.
 He was considered the key to the 49ers making the jump to a Super Bowl-quality defense.

-In Buffalo the Bills used Ken Johnson as a tackle in their 4-man line and he had 8 sacks for the season.
+In Buffalo, the Bills used Ken Johnson as a tackle in their 4-man line and he had 8 sacks for the season.
 Miami used former starter Kim Bokamper in a designated role and he sack the quarterback 7½ times.
 Jesse Baker became a starter in 1982 but he finished his "apprenticeship" as a DPR with 6½ sacks in 1980 and 10 in 1981 to bring his three-year total to 32.

 Oddly, in 1981, Tony McGee had only 6 sacks though he was forced into being the starter at LDE due to injuries to other players.
 It seems he had more productivity per play as a third-down rusher than as a starter.
-After the season he was let go and finished his career with the Redskins.
+After the season he was let go and finished his career with Washington.